Redivus Health Selected as Technology Partner in Sepsis Initiative Funded by Federal Innovation GrantMarch 22, 2018

 Raising awareness to slow the progression of sepsis

-For the next two years, the Great Plains QIN team will work with rural healthcare teams and communities to provide evidence-based tools like the Redivus Health mobile application, as well as resources, training, and access to sepsis experts to raise awareness of the signs and symptoms of sepsis.
+For the next two years, the Great Plains QIN team will work with rural healthcare teams and communities to provide evidence-based tools like the Redivus Health mobile application, as well as resources, training, and access to sepsis experts.
+The goal is to raise awareness of the signs and symptoms of sepsis.

 Over this timeframe, Great Plains QIN will measure whether the program reduces the rate of progression from sepsis to severe sepsis or septic shock.